The Bankrate promise

 Car insurance for a leased car

 The process for insuring a leased car is similar to insuring a financed vehicle.
-The only difference between insuring a leased vehicle and insuring a vehicle you own is that you may be required to purchase additional coverage, depending on any stipulations outlined by the company that owns your vehicle.
+The main difference between insuring a leased vehicle and insuring a vehicle you own is that you may be required to purchase additional coverage, depending on any stipulations outlined by the company that owns your vehicle.
 Leasing your vehicle does not usually directly impact premiums, but some providers may consider it in setting your rate.
 However, if this is the case, the premium impact is usually minimal.

 Lease car insurance requirements

-Because the leasing company owns the car, it’s necessary for an auto insurance policy to financially protect damage to the vehicle if it’s stolen or involved in an accident is necessary.
-Typically, financing companies require collision coverage and comprehensive coverage.
-Collision coverage helps pay for repairs resulting from an accident, while comprehensive provides coverage for repairs needed if the car is damaged via theft, vandalism or fallen objects.
+Because the leasing company owns the car, it’s necessary for an auto insurance policy to financially protect damage to the vehicle if it’s stolen or involved in an accident.
+Typically, leasing companies require collision coverage and comprehensive coverage.
+Collision coverage helps pay for repairs resulting from an accident, while comprehensive coverage provides coverage for repairs needed if the car is damaged via theft, vandalism or fallen objects.

-It’s important to carefully review the lease terms, as many companies include gap insurance or other optional coverage types as part of the payments.
-If this coverage is not included, lessees should select a carrier that offers gap coverage through the auto policy.
+It’s important to carefully review the lease terms, as some companies include gap insurance or other optional coverage types as part of the payments.
+If this coverage is not included, lessees may consider going with a carrier that offers gap insurance coverage through the auto policy.

 Cost of insurance for a leased vehicle

-“Leasing a car comes with financial and lifestyle advantages that can make it a good option for many people,” says Adams.
+“Leasing a car comes with financial and lifestyle advantages that can make it a good option for many people,” says personal finance expert Laura Adams.
 “You make monthly lease payments for a set period and then return the vehicle at the end of the term.
 Your payments can be substantially lower than if you took out a loan to buy the same car.”